There is no direct entry to the programme via CAO. All entries to this programme are via DC175 Physics General Entry.

 Holders of Higher Certificate/National Certificates or Bachelor (Ordinary) Degree/National Diplomas with Merit or Distinction may be admitted into second year if the relevant Programme Boards are satisfied that the candidate has achieved an appropriate standard in the major subjects covered in Year One.
 Direct entry into third year is possible for well-motivated students holding a distinction at Diploma level in a related discipline.

+Applications are made via the CAO Advanced Entry route which will open on the 1st Feb to the 1st May.
 Please note there is no transfer entry to year one of this programme.

 There is no direct entry to the programme.
 All entries to this programme are via DC175 Physics General Entry.
 For further information on international applications click here.